 This list is necessarily incomplete, thanks to a limited footnote budget.
-As of December 2018, nobody has published a proof that a generalization of Cookie Clicker or Ultimate Paperclips is NP-hard, but I'm sure it's only a matter of time.
+As of June 2019, nobody has published a proof that a generalization of Ultimate Paperclips, Line Rider, Twister, or Cards Against Humanity is NP-hard, but I'm sure it's only a matter of time.